Henry I Kőszegi: Exile

 After Béla's death, Duchess Anna seized the royal treasury and fled to Bohemia.
 Stephen arrived to Buda within days.
 He nominated his own partisans to the highest offices; Henry Kőszegi was replaced as Ban of Slavonia by Joachim Gutkeled.
 Nevertheless, it is plausible that Henry attended the coronation of Stephen V and formally swore an oath of allegiance to the new monarch on 17 May.
 The castles and estates along the Austrian border became a buffer zone due to the constant threat by Ottokar's expansionist ambitions.
 After his coronation, Stephen V met Ottokar II near Pressburg (present-day Bratislava, Slovakia), where they concluded a truce.
 After that, he resided in Vas County and attempted to reconcile his late father's old partisans, including Henry Kőszegi and Lawrence Aba, and appointed royal castellans to the border forts due to the threat of war with Bohemia.
 However, one of the local lords, Nicholas Hahót garrisoned Styrian soldiers in his fort at Pölöske, and made plundering raids against the nearby villages.
 Stephen's intention to avoid confrontation with the pro-Béla Western Transdanubian lords was thwarted by Nicholas Hahót's insurgency.
 Although his rebellion was crushed within days by late November, Zsoldos argues the revolt and its suppression resulted that, instead of peaceful conciliation, several lords, who possessed lands along the border, including Henry Kőszegi and his sons, Lawrence Aba and Nicholas Geregye, followed Duchess Anna into exile to Bohemia and handed their castles to Ottokar II, who placed the treasonous nobles under his protection.
+Henry Kőszegi handed over altogether seven castles, all of them laid along the border of Hungary with Ottokar's realms.
+Around the same time, the royal archers of Vas County also pledged allegiance to Henry, who thus entered the service of the Bohemian king.

 The Hungarian monarch, who saw the power machinations and aspirations of Ottokar behind Hahót's revolt, launched a plundering raid into Austria around 21 December 1270.
 The raid escalated into war by the spring of 1271, when Ottokar invaded the lands north of the Danube in April 1271 and captured a number of important fortresses in Upper Hungary.
 Ottokar routed Stephen at Pressburg on 9 May, and at Mosonmagyaróvár on 15 May, but Stephen won the decisive battle on the Rábca River on 21 May.
 The two kings' envoys reached an agreement in Pressburg on 2 July.
 According to their treaty, Stephen promised that he would not assist Ottokar's opponents in Carinthia, and Ottokar renounced the castles he and his partisans held in Hungary.
 Though the Bohemian king renounced its claims on territories conquered in Hungary, the Kőszegis, strengthening with Bohemian and Styrian defenders, refused to give back their castles along the western border.
-As a result, royal general Gregory Monoszló led a royal army to successfully besiege and capture Henry Kőszegi's four castles (including Kőszeg and Borostyánkő) in August 1271.
+As a result, royal general Gregory Monoszló led a royal army to successfully besiege and capture Henry Kőszegi's four castles (Kőszeg, Szentvid, Szalónak and Borostyánkő) in August 1271.